kristiehuang/kristiehuang.github.io/more-on-me.markdown

 ### On art & colors, on tech, and on my journey

 From when I was five to when I graduated high school, I lived every single weekend in a small, unassuming art studio.
 I wanted to become a professional oil painter and to go to art school.
-Growing up, most of my pants were splattered with [paint](https://www.behance.net/gallery/72001185/Kristie-Huang-Art-Portfolio).
+Growing up, most of my garments were splattered with [paint](https://www.behance.net/gallery/72001185/Kristie-Huang-Art-Portfolio).

 So I’m a pretty visual learner and thinker.
 To me, someone’s favorite color is quite telling.
 Coral-red #ff9980, for example, is my favorite color—it’s bright, energetic, and powerfully feminine.
 My friends call it “Kristie red” :)